 Chris Olave Scouting Report

 More impressive than his overall speed is his burst.
 Olave demonstrates a stellar ability to blast past defensive backs at the line of scrimmage.
 Using a combination of his explosion, play speed, and incredible fluidity of movement, Olave creates separation.
-His footwork at the line of scrimmage is impressive, allowing him to gain an immediate advantage, which he solidifies with extraordinary route-running prowess.
+His footwork at the line of scrimmage is impressive, allowing him to gain an immediate advantage.

 Areas for improvement

-At 6’1″ and 189 pounds, Olave’s game lacks physicality that could present problems for his NFL Draft stock.
+Olave’s game lacks physicality, presenting problems for his NFL Draft stock.
 He doesn’t demonstrate a physicality in downfield blocking.
-Although that might not sound like a massive problem, it can separate a good receiver from a great one, and that could prove to be a difference-maker for an NFL team on draft night.
+Although that might not sound like a massive problem, it can separate a good receiver from a great one.
+And that could prove to be a difference-maker for an NFL team on draft night.

-His lack of physicality also shows in contested-catch situations.
+Olave’s lack of physicality also shows in contested-catch situations.
 There are examples of him winning on occasion, but that is inconsistent.
 Olave’s not a player you want to have to face a high percentage of 50/50 balls at the next level.

-Although Olave heads into his senior season as one of the top wide receivers in the 2022 NFL Draft class, he hasn’t always commanded such national recognition.
+Despite heading in as one of the top wide receivers in the 2022 NFL Draft class, Olave hasn’t always commanded such national recognition.
 Having spent his early high school career at Eastlake High School, Olave was forced to sit out his junior season for Mission Hills under transfer regulations following a family move to California.
 As a result, he only earned a three-star rating from 247 Sports.

-Once Olave made it onto the football field as a senior at Mission Hills, it became dramatically apparent as to which was his best sport.
+Once Olave made it onto the football field as a senior at Mission Hills, it became dramatically apparent which was his best sport.
 The explosive wide receiver led the team to an undefeated regular season.
-In the process, Olave set a San Diego section record of 1,764 receiving yards and 26 touchdowns.
-Flashing a penchant for the big game, Olave returned a punt for a 60-yard touchdown in the quarterfinal before securing 150 yards and a score in the championship game.
+Olave set a San Diego section record of 1,764 receiving yards and 26 touchdowns in the process.

 Olave’s performances in his senior season attracted considerable interest from college football programs.
-He held offers from 20 schools before narrowing it down to a final four of Ohio State, UCLA, USC, Utah.
-The proximity of UCLA, combined with the fact that Ohio State already secured multiple wide receiver commitments in the class, seemed to be steering him towards the Bruins.
+He held offers from 20 schools before narrowing it down to a final four of Ohio State, UCLA, USC, and Utah.
+The proximity of UCLA, combined with the fact that Ohio State already secured multiple WR commitments in the class, seemed to be steering him towards the Bruins.
 Olave had other ideas, however, and committed to the Buckeyes.